edwardlavender/flapper_sim/README.md

 ## Citation

 Lavender et al. (in prep).
-A new family of algorithms for inferring movement paths and patterns of space use from discrete detections in acoustic arrays.
+A holistic framework and a new family of algorithms for reconstructing movement paths and patterns of space use from passive acoustic telemetry.